 For the UNCG class, you will submit your programs through the UNCG Blackboard system.
 After logging into Blackboard and entering the CSC 100 class, there will be a link for "Lab Exercises" on the left.
 Select that, and a list of "active" lab exercises will come up - each lab exercise is only active for a short period of time around the scheduled lab, so don't expect to see it at other times.
-Once you click on the title (in bold) of the appropriate lab exercise, the only part that is important is the part that says "Attach File" - you can ignore the "Submission" text box and the "Comments" text box.
-For each file you submit, click on "Browse My Computer" next to "Attach File" and select the file to submit.
-You can do this as many times as needed to submit all of your files.
+This page should look something like this:

+To submit your lab activities, click on the title (in bold) of the appropriate lab exercise (not the quiz).
+This will bring up the submission page, which looks like this: